Office of Electricity, Department of Energy.

 Notice of application.

-Royal Bank of Canada (RBC) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Royal Bank of Canada (Applicant or RBC) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

 Start Supplemental Information

-On September 4, 2008, DOE issued Order No. EA-342, which authorized RBC to transmit electric energy from the United States to Canada as a power marketer for a five-year term using existing international transmission facilities.
-That authority expires on September 4, 2013.
-On July 3, 2013, RBC filed an application with DOE for renewal of the export authority contained in Order No. EA-342 for an additional five-year term.
+On September 10, 2013, DOE issued Order No. EA-342-A to RBC, which authorized the Applicant to transmit electric energy from the United States to Canada, effective September 4, 2013, as a power marketer for a five-year term using existing international transmission facilities.
+That authority expires on September 4, 2018.
+On February 28, 2018, RBC filed an application with DOE for renewal of the export authority contained in Order No. EA-342-A for an additional five-year term.

-In its application, RBC states that it does not own, operate or control any electric generating or transmission facilities nor does the applicant have a franchised service area.
-The electric energy that RBC proposes to export to Canada would be surplus energy purchased from electric utilities, Federal power marketing agencies, and other entities within the United States.
+RBC's application states that “[n]either RBC nor any of its affiliates (collectively, the `RBC Companies') owns, operates or controls any electric power transmission or distribution facilities in the United States,” and that “[t]he RBC Companies also do not own, operate or control any electric generation assets.”
+Further, “[n]either RBC nor any of its affiliates holds a franchise or service territory for the transmission, distribution or sale of electric power.”
+The electric energy that RBC proposes to export to Canada would be surplus energy purchased from third parties such as electric utilities and Federal power marketing agencies pursuant to voluntary agreements.
 The existing international transmission facilities to be utilized by RBC have previously been authorized by Presidential permits issued pursuant to Executive Order 10485, as amended, and are appropriate for open access transmission by third parties.

 End Supplemental Information